 - “I feel like there’s something weird going on between us and I’m not sure what’s up.”

-If you’re reading this and thinking that your partner is the one in your relationship who tends to raise issues in an unhelpful way, think about how you respond to his or her complaints.
-It could be that your partner feels his or her complaints and irritations are being ignored.
-Or maybe s/he doesn’t feel loved, respected or understood.
+If you’re reading this and thinking that your partner is the one in your relationship who tends to raise issues in an unhelpful way, think about how you respond to their complaints.
+It could be that your partner feels their complaints and irritations are being ignored.
+Or maybe they don’t feel loved, respected or understood.
 Have a think about what you could you do to help, and if you’re not sure, ask.

 How To Raise Difficult Issues With Your Partner – Moving Forwards

-Changing the way you address problems with your partner is not going to fix all your problems overnight.
-If your partner is used to being criticised, s/he might expect it from you and continue to respond negatively, at least at first.
+Changing the way you address problems with your partner isn’t going to fix all your problems overnight.
+If your partner is used to being criticised, they might expect it from you and continue to respond negatively, at least at first.
 Don’t give up too easily or give in to any temptation you might feel to escalate the conflict.
-Keep going gently and kindly, and eventually you should see some change in how your partner responds.
-Especially if you talk about the changes you want to make in how you address difficult conversations together.
+Keep going gently and kindly, and look out for changes in how your partner responds.
+Talking about the changes you want to make in how you address difficult conversations will probably help too.

-I hope this has given you some tips on how to raise difficult issues with your partner.
+I hope this has given you some helpful tips on how to raise difficult issues with your partner.
 Relationships can be tough and sometimes internet research isn’t enough.
-If you would like some support improving your communication from a professional counsellor in the Brighton and Hove area, please call me on 07428 396671 or use the online form to get in touch.
+If you would like some support improving your communication, please use the online form to get in touch.

 *From The Seven Principles For Making Marriage Workby John Gottman and Nan Silver, which comes highly recommended.